Learning & Development Opportunities

 Everyone is Creative

-Vanishing Point is offering 10 FREELANCE INDIVIDUALS who work in the performing arts and are based in Scotland a fee of £1500 to imagine, research and develop an idea they have.
-Click here to find out more and apply.
+Vanishing Point recently launched Everyone Is Creative, offering 10 FREELANCE INDIVIDUALS who work in the performing arts and are based in Scotland a fee of £1500 to imagine, research and develop an idea they have.
+Click here to read about the successful applicants.

 In 2019, Vanishing Point began working in partnership with the Scottish Drama Training Network to offer placement opportunities and learning events for production students attending education institutions within the SDTN network.
 The placements and learning events usually coincide with our main production and cover a range of subjects including costume design, lighting design, stage design and production management.